dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 ### Capture Scope filter

 In addition to the filtering mentioned above, we have a special filtering query parameter named *restrictToCaptureScope*.
 If *restrictToCaptureScope* is set to true, only those metadata objects that are either unassigned to any organisation units or those that are assigned explicitly to the logged in users capture scope org units will be returned in the response.
-This filtering parameter can be used for any metadata that has organisation units association with it.

-A special case exists for CategoryOptions api endpoint.
 In addition to filtering the metadata object lists, an additional filtering of the associated organisation units to only include the capture scoped organisation units will be done.
-Note that this second level of filtering only applies for CategoryOptions metadata.
+This filtering parameter can be used for Program and CategoryOption listing APIs.

+This feature is generally beneficial to reduce the payload size if there are large number of organisation units associated to various metadata objects.

 Some examples